Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

 ## Test your app

 After deploying your application, you can test it to ensure it's running correctly.
-To verify that your Express.js app is working, open a web browser and navigate to the URL provided for your deployed function.
+To verify that your functions are working, open a web browser and navigate to the URL provided for your deployed function.

 This URL can be found in the deployment output under the `Functions Deployed` section.